mdanan67/mdanan67/README.md

 # 💫 About Me:
-Hi, I'm Atif Mostoba, a Software Engineer and BSc student at IUBAT, Dhaka, with a strong focus on backend and full stack web development<br> I work with JavaScript and C# as my primary languages, building applications with Node.js, Express.js, ASP.NET Core, React, and Next.js, backed by MongoDB and MySQL..
-I'm comfortable working with tools like Docker, Redis, GraphQL, and Nginx, and I work on Linux environments.
-Currently expanding my database knowledge by learning Oracle Database.
-I enjoy designing clean RESTful APIs and building scalable, real-world applications.
+Hi, I'm Atif Mostoba, a Software Engineer and BSc student at IUBAT, Dhaka, with a strong focus on backend and full-stack web development.
+I work with JavaScript and C# as my primary languages, building applications with Node.js, Express.js, ASP.NET Core, React, and Next.js, backed by MongoDB, PostgreSQL, and MySQL.
+I'm comfortable with tools like Docker, Redis, GraphQL, and Nginx, and I work confidently in Linux environments.
+Currently expanding into Microservices architecture on .NET and exploring Oracle Database.
+I enjoy designing clean RESTful APIs and building scalable, real-world applications that solve real problems.

 ## 🌐 Socials: